NIDA reportedly operating 'outside-the-law’ in the race to bring down NDIS budget

 Surprise!

-NDIA acting 'above-the-law'
+NDIA reportedly acting 'outside-the-law'

 Why is this happening?

-However before jumping to conlusions, it is important to understand the election policies underpinning NDIS, as they act as drivers for NDIA's behaviour– the answer is not as straightforward as it first appears.
-NDIS’ severely and permanently disabled participants are soft targets for cuts as they are generally unable to advocate for themselves– unlike the working parents of the autistic and developmentally delayed children, who make up the other half of the scheme.
+NDIS’ severely and permanently disabled participants are soft targets for cuts as they are generally unable to advocate for themselves– unlike the working parents of children accessing the scheme for therapy only– who make up the other half (43%) of the scheme.

 Playing Politics with Disability